 Do your kids LOVE their Cons and Vans?
 My kids live in theirs and I am forever having to find new ways to keep them looking their best.
 With muddy puddles, playground mishaps and general run of the mill play, they can get to look pretty grubby.
-Luckily, I have a few tried and tested methods to cleaning your kid’s Converse and Vans shoes so they look as good as the day they got them… well, almost!
+Luckily, I have a few tried and tested methods to clean your kids Converse and Vans shoes so they look as good as the day they got them… well, almost!

 NB: These cleaning hacks can be applied to any canvas shoes as well, not just the Cons.